sundarcodes/myBlogSite/content/post/tools-that-make-me-productive.md

 ### Docker

 Absolutely love docker just for the simplicity it offers to setting up an complex environments all in my local box.
-I could not put everything here.. so dedicating a separate [post][docker-post] for it..
+I could not put everything here.. so working on a dedicated post for it..
 Docker rocks !!

 ### transfer.sh